grafana/grafana/docs/sources/alerting/fundamentals/notifications/notification-policies.md

 # Notification policies

-Notification policies provide you with a flexible way to design how to handle notifications and minimize alert noise.
+Notification policies provide you with a flexible way of designing how to handle notifications and minimize alert noise.

 Using label matchers, alert instances are [routed to notification policies](#routing).
 The notification policy can then [group multiple alert instances into a single notification](ref:group-alert-notifications) and deliver it to the contact point.